3imaginaryboys3/3imaginaryboys3.github.io/_posts/2025-05-08-lab-playground-tage-creativity.md

 ---
 ## Lab, Playground, $tage & Creativity

 He came in very simply, it felt authentic.
-Funny style tho, made me think of the sloth from zootopia.
+Funny style, made me think of the sloth from zootopia.

-So swinging between the lab and the playground right ?
-And wow those ninths sound great and …well I’m not able recognize what this is ( it’s been 4 years since I’ve stopped doing theory ) and my mind is stuck to the note’s names, the atmospheres he managed to create were charming tho.
-There’s absolutely no structure to this, he came with a couple of concepts and just explored them with us.
+So swinging between the lab and the playground ?
+And those ninths sound great …well I’m not able recognize what this is ( it’s been 4 years since I’ve stopped doing theory ) and my mind is stuck to the note’s names, the atmospheres he managed to create were charming.
+There’s absolutely no structure, he came with a couple of concepts and just explored them with us.
 But he mastered this, it’s perfectly unprepared; he is actually in this “open mode”.

 Process of making :